apawate/Python3-Set-Game-2021/README.md

 * If the program says "Too late!", it means someone else got the set. :(
 * I haven't thoroughly tested the endgame for RealTime mode yet, so it might crash the program.
 * RealTime mode won't run unless I enable the server on my end.
-Please tell me if you need it enabled.
-[Server status](https://apawate.github.io/status#set)
+Please tell me if you need it enabled via an issue.